 Another consideration is usability.
 To see if you like a particular player, test out the interface at a store display or at the house of a friend who uses the streaming player.
 For gaming consoles, you might want to spring for a remote rather than use the gaming controller to navigate the screen.
 And not all players include built-in Wi-Fi, which may be important to you if your TV doesn't have easy access to a wired Internet connection.

 With all of the options available, now is a great time to jump into the world of streaming entertainment.
 But don't rush into a purchase until you've considered all the competitors as well as your particular entertainment preferences.
-For lots more information on streaming media, see the links on the next page.
+For lots more information on streaming media, see the links below.